ABOUT Leigh Hotz

 In 1988 Leigh won his 1st national magic award, The Society of American Magicians national Red Seal Award for the best use of comedy in a magic performance.
 Leigh had taught many magic students over the years, many who are still performing professionally today.
 Leigh is also a magic consultant for top magicians around the US designing, and creating new exclusive effects and routines.
 Leigh move to Arizona in 1996 and opened several magic shops in shopping malls.

-In 2002, due to the poor economy after the 911 attacks Leigh was forced to closed his brick and mortar mall based stores, and moved the retail operations to selling exclusively on the internet at www.wizardmagic.com where even today, it has one of the largest selections of magic available from all around the world selling over 12,000 magic related products from hundreds of suppliers.
+In 2002, due to the poor economy after the 911 attacks Leigh was forced to closed his brick and mortar mall based stores, and focus on raising a family.

 In 2014 Leigh opened a new mini-magic shop in a mall in Mesa Arizona in where magicians can once again, buy magic and supplies from a walk in store